Why AAC Is a Community Care Provider

 In the addiction treatment space, American Addiction Centers, Sunrise House’s parent company, works with the VA to operate as a community care provider.

 American Addiction Centers offers one of the largest networks of addiction treatment facilities in the United States.
 Our approach to sobriety and recovery is heavily reliant on evidence-based treatments and therapies.
 Many of our locations offer a full continuum of care, from detox to aftercare planning.

-Both of the facilities mentioned above offer a program called Salute to Recovery, which is designed specifically for veterans and first responders.
-The goal of this program is to provide a comfortable environment for veterans to talk and learn about sobriety and recovery with people who have shared life experiences.
+All of the AAC facilities offer a program called Salute to Recovery, which is designed specifically for Veterans and first responders.
+The goal of this program is to provide a comfortable environment for Veterans to talk and learn about sobriety and recovery with people who have shared life experiences.

-The Salute to Recovery programs are unique in this instance, and because several members of staff who work with military veterans are also veterans or have experienced substance abuse in their own lives.
+The Salute to Recovery programs are unique in this instance because several members of staff who work with military Veterans are also Veterans or have experienced substance misuse in their own lives.
 The rest of the staff at AAC locations are just as dedicated and passionate about their patients and their recovery.

 What We Stand For

 American Addiction Centers’ mission, as shared on its website, is:

 “To provide quality, compassionate, and innovative care to adults struggling with addiction and co-occurring mental health disorders.
 Through comprehensive and customized treatment plans, we instill hope that long-term recovery is possible.
 Our purpose and passion are to empower you, your family, and your community by helping you achieve recovery and optimal wellness of the mind, body, and spirit.”